 The investigation will likely progress in the following steps:

-- The police officer will ask you to step out from the driver’s side of the vehicle.
-This is not something you can argue.
-You must oblige if you do not want to be arrested and escalate the situation.
+The police officer will ask you to step out from the driver’s side of the vehicle.
+This isn’t something you can argue.
+You must oblige if you don’t want to be arrested and escalate the situation.

-- The police officer will then try to administer standard field sobriety test(s) (SFSTs).
+The police officer will then try to administer standard field sobriety test(s) (SFSTs).
 You have the right to not take these tests.
 Our advice?
-Politely decline the officer’s request, since most of these tests such as the horizontal gaze nystagmus (HGN) and one-leg stand (OLS) are not designed to measure impairment of marijuana, only alcohol.
+Politely decline the officer’s request, since most of these tests such as the horizontal gaze nystagmus (HGN) and one-leg stand (OLS) aren’t designed to measure impairment of marijuana, only alcohol.